Mean-field limit of Age and Leaky Memory dependent Hawkes processes: Introduction

 \section{Introduction}

-The dynamics of many interacting particle systems can be approximated, when the size of the system tends to infinity, by a PDE \cite{KipLan98}.
+The dynamics of many interacting particle systems can be approximated, when the size of the system tends to infinity, by a partial differential equation (PDE) \cite{KipLan99}.
 This not only links microscopic and macroscopic scales but also stochastic and deterministic models.
-For mean-field models, one can prove this type of result by exploiting the propagation of chaos phenomenon, i.e. for \textit{i.i.d.} initial conditions, particles become asymptotically independent in the mean-field limit \cite{Szn91,Mel96}.
+For mean-field models, one can prove this type of results by exploiting the propagation of chaos phenomenon, i.e. for \textit{i.i.d.} initial conditions, particles become asymptotically independent in the mean-field limit \cite{Szn91,Mel96}.

-Propagation of chaos arguments have recently been applied to the study of interacting point processes \cite{GalLoe16, Loe17}.
-This has been particularly important for the field of theoretical neuroscience as it has provided a rigorous footing to the \textit{population density} formalism.
-The population density formalism is the heuristic idea according to which the dynamics of large networks of neurons can be approximated by a PDE, called a \textit{population density equation} (see \cite{GerKis14} Part III).
-An example of population density equation is the refractory density equation \cite{GerHem92,Ger95,GerKis02,GerKis14,SchChi19}.
-De Masi \textit{et al.} \cite{DemGal15} and Chevallier \cite{Che17} proved the asymptotic exactness of the refractory density equation, in the mean-field limit, using propagation of chaos arguments.
-More specifically, the population density equation obtained in \cite{Che17} is a special case of the refractory density equation, known in the mathematical literature as the Time Elapsed Neuron Network model [32].
+Propagation of chaos arguments have been applied to the study of interacting point processes \cite{DelFou16, GalLoe16, Loe17, MehSch20}.
+This has been particularly important for the field of theoretical neuroscience as it has provided a rigorous footing to the \textit{population density} formalism, where the dynamics of a population of neurons is described by a PDE (see \cite[Part~III]{GerKis14}).
+An example of population density equation is the refractory density (or age-structured) equation \cite{GerHem92,Ger95,GerKis02, PakPer10, PakPer13, GerKis14,SchChi19}, which has recently be proved to be exact in the mean-field limit \cite{DemGal15, Qui16, Che17}.